Steven-Yiran/Steven-Yiran/README.md

 ## Hi, I'm Yiran Shi (Steven)

 Senior at Middlebury College.
-Research assistant in bioinformatics.
+Previous research assistant in bioinformatics and full-stack web developer.
 I am interested in Machine Learning and Computer Systems.
-The ultimate goal would be to make positive social impact through technology!
+I want to make a positive impact with technology!

 ### I am currently learning

 Backend Development, Probability & Statistics

+### I am currently working on

+Open source development: one step at a time.

 <!---
 Steven-Yiran/Steven-Yiran is a special repository because its `README.md` (this file) appears on your GitHub profile.